 Liquidity risk is the risk that maturing and cashable assets may not cover cash flow obligations (liabilities) as they fall due, without incurring unacceptable costs or losses.
 The Group's Liquidity Management Framework (GLMF) ensures that the Group proactively manages liquidity and structural funding risks to support prudent business growth while having the ability to withstand a range of liquidity stress events.
-The Group has carried out a detailed assessment to identify all material sources of liquidity and funding risks and have assessed appropriate levels of required Liquid Asset Buffers.
-The Group's liquidity risk appetite sets appropriate liquidity metrics to monitor all sources of material liquidity risks and the liquidity risk appetite framework extends to all entities within the Group.
+The Group has carried out a detailed assessment to identify all material sources of liquidity and funding risks and have assessed appropriate levels of required Liquid Assets Buffers and contingency funding actions.
+The Group's liquidity risk appetite sets appropriate liquidity metrics to monitor all material sources of liquidity risks and the liquidity risk appetite framework extends to all entities within the Group.